Crypt of the NecroDancer

 Written 16 days ago

 IT's incredible fun and the music bangs.
-Defenetly one of the best dungeon crawlers ever
+Defenetly one of the best dungeon crawlers ever. also cadence has cured my depression.
+NYAHDAFUABFIAGFIUAFB

 9.4 hours played